Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/New-AzServiceFabricCluster.md

 ```

 ### -VmUserName
-The user name for logging to Vm.
+The user name for logging to Vm

 ```yaml
 Type: System.String